anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Response Artifact: status-response

-If the pledge receives the pledge-status request with status-type "bootstrap" it SHALL react with a status response message based on the telemetry information described in TODO.
+If the pledge receives the pledge-status request with status-type "bootstrap" it SHALL react with a status response message based on previously collected telemetry information (see {{vstatus}} and {{estatus}}) in a single status-response artifact.

 The pledge-status response Content-Type header is `application/jose+json`.